 Located inside Sagarmatha National Park, a journey to Island Peak lets you enjoy the Great Himalayas.
 Mt.
 Amadablam (6,812 m), Cho-Oyu (8,201 m), Everest (8,848.86 m), Lhotse (8,516 m), Nuptse, Pumori, Thamsherku and several mountains are seen en route.
 Imja Valley, which is surrounded by gorges and glacial lakes, boasts juniper, fir, birch, and rhododendron forests.
 You encounter the Himalayan Thar, musk deer, goral, danphe,rare, jackal, monkey, and even the elusive snow leopard.

-Island Peak Trekking and Climbing costs between $2000 to $3000 per person, depending on the level of service.
-It includes permits, guides, porters, flights, accommodation, meals, and climbing gear.
+Island Peak Climbing costs between $2500 to $4000 per person, depending on the level of service.
+Basically cost for Island Peak Climbing is depends on the season.
+Government of Nepal plan to charge peak climbing permit fee base on the season.
+Spring is one of the prime season for peak climbing and governemnt charge USD 350 PP as island peak climbing permit fee.
+It includes permits, guides, porters, flights, ccommodation, meals, and climbing gear.
 Additional costs include personal climbing equipment, travel insurance, and tips.
-The cost may rise if you combine with the Everest Base Camp Trek.
+The cost may rise if you combine Island Peak with Everest Base Camp Trek.
 Group climbing is cheaper than solo expeditions.

 How to climb Island (Imja) Peak?